Quick math example

 Diluent choice and storage

 Bacteriostatic water is common for multi-dose vials, but specific protocols may require a different diluent.
-Follow the product label or pharmacy direction first.
+Follow the product label or pharmacy direction first, and keep reconstituted vials refrigerated and away from light.